Bicyclists reportedly hit by New Mexico judge honored with ceremony

 Back in September, investigators say Seventh Judicial District Court Judge, Shannon Murdock, crashed into two bicyclists along Highway 60, near Mountainair.
 No charges have been filed and the details of what happened are still unclear.

-However, family say the two men were very experienced bicyclists who always put safety first.
+However, the family says the two men were very experienced bicyclists who always put safety first.

-“When I first heard about it, I was like he must be out on one of his very long bike ride and something terrible must’ve happened,” says Matthew Weinman.
+“When I first heard about it, I was like he must be out on one of his very long bike rides and something terrible must’ve happened,” says Matthew Weinman.

 Matthew Weinman is Bill’s son.
 The news of his father’s death was something he could not believe.